-- 1. The financial statements and notes, as set out on pages 4 to 23, are in accordance with the Corporations Act 2001 and: - (a) comply with Accounting Standards as stated in Note 1; and - (b) give a true and fair view of the Company's financial position as at 31 March 2020 and of its performance for the year ended on that date in accordance with the accounting policies described in Note 3 to the financial statements. - 2.
-In the directors' opinion, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable with the continuing support of creditors.
+- 1. The financial statements and notes, as set out on pages 4 to 22, are in accordance with the Corporations Act 2001 and: - (a) comply with Accounting Standards as stated in Note 1; and - (b) give a true and fair view of the Company's financial position as at 31 March 2022 and of its performance for the year ended on that date in accordance with the accounting policies described in Note 2 to the financial statements. - 2.
+In the directors' opinion, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.